A Seattle mother’s quest to get her deceased son’s diploma brings her to Olympia

 Clysta Crying Wolf Cole spread out copies of her late son’s high school transcript on the family’s well-worn dining room table at her home in South Seattle.

-Names of around six schools crowd the top of her son Evitan Debiaso’s academic record.
+The names of several schools crowd the top of her son Evitan Debiaso’s academic record.
 Roosevelt and Interagency in Seattle, and alternative schools in Des Moines and SeaTac.
-Columns in black and white – showing many F’s, but also a smattering of C’s, B’s and A’s – belie only a small part of this teenager’s struggles to stay on track to graduate.
+Columns in black and white — showing many F’s, but also a smattering of C’s, B’s and A’s — belie only a small part of this teenager’s struggles to stay on track to graduate.

-But Debiaso was close: He was fewer than three credits shy of earning a diploma when he was shot three times and died in December 2018.
+But Debiaso was close, though he may not have known at the time.
+After his death, Cole noticed that his transcript didn’t mention one of the schools he attended, and the credits he earned there.
+She looked into it, and learned that he was fewer than three credits shy of earning a diploma when he was shot three times and died in December 2018.

-Debiaso’s mother wants school officials to issue a posthumous diploma honoring his achievements, but when she requested one from Highline Public Schools, where Debiaso last attended school, she was denied.
+This prompted Cole to ask school officials to issue a posthumous diploma honoring his achievements, but when she requested one from Highline Public Schools, where Debiaso last attended school, she was denied.

 “It is hard and extremely emotional when we move through the graduation season watching our friends’ children graduate and our schools won’t even give us a piece of paper to honor our children,” Cole said.
-“I want to make sure I’m the last parent that is ever told ‘no.’”
+“I want to make sure I’m the last parent that is ever told ‘no.’ ”

 To fulfill that quest, Cole is taking her concerns to Olympia: She hopes families of all children who die during their senior year can receive the same dignity she’s seeking for her son.
 State law doesn’t require school districts to grant a diploma when a high school student dies, and according to education officials, state law is ambiguous about whether districts are allowed to issue one.
 But for about a year, Cole said, her calls and emails to lawyers, state education officials and advocacy organizations have helped grease the wheels of change.